OCD Therapy in Los Angeles

 • Repetitive behaviors like checking locks, appliances, or your own body

-• Seeking reassurance from others repeatedly
+• Seeking reassurance from others repeatedly to feel "certain" or safe

 Understanding Why OCD Takes Hold